sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

   7) Test logins (do at least one to generate the known_hosts file)
 {{{
-sudo -u sageserver -i "ssh sage0@localhost echo Done" }}}
+sudo -u sageserver ssh sage0@localhost echo Done
+}}}